tmobile/opensource/content/blog/posts/js-design-patterns.md

 +++

 #  Overview
-Every language has design patterns which help us to organize our code in a way where it’s easy to understand, maintain and test.
-JavaScript being one of most dynamic languages is also one of the most abused and misunderstood ;).
-In this post I want to share some examples of how code is written and how can it be improved to make it more flexible which is easy to maintain.
+Every language has design patterns, which help us to organize our code in a way, where it’s easy to understand, maintain and test.
+JavaScript being one of the most dynamic languages, is also one of the most abused and misunderstood ;).
+In this post I want to share some examples of how code is written and how can it be improved to make it more flexible which is easy to maintain and follow.

 #  Bad coding patterns
-In JavaScript lot of times we tend to write code using if/else or switch/case when we have to use branching in multiple places.
+In JavaScript, lot of times we tend to write code using if/else or switch/case, when we have to use branching in multiple places.
 We end up writing too much logic which ends up being repetitive.
 Let’s take a look at an example:

 The code below checks for the service type and then performs the business logic for the appropriate service.
 There a few issues with this approach